-Monte Penumbra’s first release since that split I mentioned is a three-song EP named The Black Realm Vigil, which was just released in September by Altare Productions (along with Darker than Black (Germany) and Final Agony (U.S.)).
+Monte Penumbra’s first release since that split I mentioned is a three-song EP named The Black Realm Vigil, which was just released in September by Altare Productions.
 All three tracks are below, and in my most humble opinion they represent a further step ahead for this band.

 There is undeniable ferocity in this black metal, verging on the psychotically unhinged at times, but also head-spinning athleticism and hallucinatory ambience.
 The songs move in unpredictable directions, veering from bursts of weird dissonance to cosmic ambient drifts, from cyclonic riff swarms to swirling arpeggios that send up fireworks behind your eyes, from tirades of fury to near-majestic passages of deep melancholy.
 The songs rip, lurch, and soar, without ever casting off the dominant sensation of unease that comes from being in the presence of something that doesn’t feel like it’s from the world we know.

 The vocals are also varied, ranging from gasping horrors to explosive cries of heated passion and much else in between, while the inventive drumwork does as much to keep the listener off-balance as it does to provide a rhythmic anchor.
 All in all, with this riveting EP Monte Penumbra have hit their high water mark so far — an excellent achievement.

 (Thanks to starkweather for making me aware of this release.)